hychen-naza/LEAP/README.md

 # Contact

-In case of any confusion, please email hchen657@gatech.edu.
+In case of any confusion, please email hongyic@andrew.cmu.edu.

 # Acknowledgements